 The Bascinet Helmet was the most popular style of helmet in the late 13th,14th and early 15th centuries for both knights and common soldiers throughout Europe.
-The Bascinet developed from the steel cap that had been used extensively in the 11th to mid 13th centuries.
-This model is inspired by a very popular model on display at the Wallace Collection.
+The Bascinet developed from the steel cap that had been used extensively in the 11th,12th and early to mid 13th centuries.

 Because the Bascinet was popular for over a hundred years, there are many variations in its appearance and shape.
 Early Bascinets were worn over or under a mail coif with a arming cap and around 1330 an aventail (mail covering the neck and shoulders) and faceplates or visors became commonplace.